xpertopensourcegh/harness-core-ui/README.md

 ### Getting Started

-1. Install **NodeJS v13.8**.
+1. Install **NodeJS v14.16** or above.
 There are many ways to do this (**choose any one**):

-   - Download relevant package from https://nodejs.org/download/release/v13.8.0/, unpack and install.
+   - Download relevant package from https://nodejs.org/download/release/v14.16.0/, unpack and install.
-   - Use Homebrew: `brew install node@13.8`
+   - Use Homebrew: `brew install node@14.16`
    - If you already have Node installed, use `nvm` or `n` to install/select correct version. (see https://www.npmjs.com/package/n)

 2. Install **yarn** package manager